Should I Give My Dog Apoquel®

 Ron Hines DVM PhD

-Advances our understanding of the immune system and what underlies itching have changed the medication option landscape for your dog.
-Apoquel®, a Zoetis product, is a medication designed to interrupt the inflammatory process that occur in the skin of dogs with allergies (canine atopy) It does so by blocking the pro-inflammatory cascade).
+Advances in our understanding of the immune system have changed your veterinarian’s medication options for your itching dog.
+Apoquel®, a Zoetis product, is a breakthrough medication designed to interrupt the inflammatory process that causes itching in dogs with allergies (canine atopy) It does so by blocking the pro-inflammatory cascade . (read here)

-In the late 1980s, an Australian chemist isolated two kinase molecules. (ref) At the time, kinases were already know to be important messenger/signaling compounds that the body’s cells use to communicate with one another.
-There were a lot of them and scientists didn’t know what many of them did.
-The Australian chemist jokingly named the two new ones JAKs (“just another kinase”).
+In the late 1980s, an Australian chemist isolated two kinase enzyme molecules.
+At the time, kinases were already know to be important messenger/signaling compounds that the cells within the body use to communicate with one another.
+There were a very large number of them and scientists didn’t know what many of them did.
+The Australian chemist jokingly named the two new ones JAKs (for “just another kinase”).
 But even then, he had an inkling that they might be important.
-As knowledge of their function increased and two more were discovered, a more serious name for them was substituted – Janus Kinase Inhibitors.
-They were found to be key elements in the control of body growth and development, white and red blood cell formation, immunity, inflammation and policing the body against tumor formation.
-The four we currently known are JAK1, JAK2, JAK3 and TYK2.
+As knowledge of their function increased and two additional ones were discovered, a more serious name for them was substituted – Janus Kinase Inhibitors.
+They were found to be key players in the control of body growth and development, white and red blood cell formation, immunity, inflammation and policing the body to stamp out tumor formation.
+The four we currently known of are JAK1, JAK2, JAK3 and TYK2.
 JAK1 and JAK3 kinases are particularly important for the proper functioning of your pets antibody-producing cells (B-cells) and its “policeman” cells (T-cells). ( read here )

 As soon as the functions of the JAK messengers were understood, pharmaceutical companies went to work developing compounds that might block their actions.
-They knew that compounds that could block the action of JAKs (Janus Kinase Inhibitors or jakinhibs ) might have potential uses fighting abnormal immune-related processes in people – diseases like rheumatoid arthritis, psoriasis, Crohn’s disease and ulcerative colitis.
+They knew that compounds that could block the action of JAKs (Janus Kinase Inhibitors = “jakinhibs” ) might be useful in fighting abnormal immune-related processes in people – diseases like rheumatoid arthritis, psoriasis, Crohn’s disease and ulcerative colitis.
 The company that devoted the most effort was Pfizer.
 Zoetis is the animal spin-off of the Pfizer Pharmaceutical Company.

 JAK inhibitors, like Apoquel® (oclacitinib) for itching in dogs and the one Pfizer markets for humans with RA, ulcerative colitis or psoriasis: Xeljanz (tofacitinib), pharmacists refer to as “small-molecule” pharmaceuticals.
-That means they are molecules that are small enough in structure to enter the body when you or your pet take them orally – rather than large molecules like the Humira®, Enbrel® or Remicade® you see advertised on TV which must be given by injection because those molecules are to large to be absorbed through your stomach and intestines.
-JAK inhibitors like Apoquel® target (“neutralize”) several cytokines that are acting as messenger compounds in the inflammatory process occurring in your allergic dog’s skin.
-Without these functional cytokine messengers, the complex process of inflammation and itching that torments your pet should subside.
+That means they are molecules that are small enough to enter the body when you or your pet takes them orally.
+“Large molecule” drugs like the Humira®, Enbrel® or Remicade® you see advertised on TV must be given by injection because those molecules are to large to be absorbed through your stomach and intestines.
+JAK inhibitors like Apoquel® target (“neutralize”) several cytokines that are acting as messenger compounds to produce the inflammation occurring in your allergic dog’s skin.
+With those messenger cytokines blocked, the complex inflammatory process and itching that torments your dog should subside.

 I know of nine JAK-inhibiting compounds that are under development and examination.
 Tofacitinib, ruxolitinib, baricitinib, decernotinib, filgotinib, and oclacitinib.
-Only tofacitinib and ruxolitinib have been approved yet by the FDA for use in humans and only oclacitinib (Apoquel®) for use in dogs.
-The compounds differ in their “head groups”- something that affects their stability and potency within the body and, hopefully, influences which JAKs they target most.
+These compounds differ in their “head groups”- something that affects their stability and potency within the body and, hopefully, influences which JAKs they target most.

 Well, it is and, in most cases, it does.